kpunith8/Links-and-Tutorials/Docker-Intro.md

   $ docker swarm leave --force      # Take down a single node swarm from the manager

-  $ docker rmi <image-name> # to remove the image, delete all dependent containers to remove an image
+  $ docker rmi -f <image-name> # to remove the image, delete all dependent containers to remove an image

   $ docker pull <image-name> # To pull the docker image from the hub.docker.com